Pet Passport Cambodia

 Cambodia does not quarantine healthy pets who meet the following requirements:

+- Your dog or cat must be vaccinated for rabies and various other diseases between 30 days and 12 months of entry.
+Then the Veterinary Certificate for Cambodia must be completed shortly prior to travel.
 Although it is not required, we recommend that a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country should endorse the forms.
+If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.